 It can depend on several factors such as the person’s age, gender, health or lifestyle.
 It will also depend on how often you use your hands for specific tasks, making them grow faster than average.

 There are some differences in how nails grow between men and women.
-Women’s nail beds tend to be wider than those of a man, which means their growth is slower.
+Women’s nail beds tend to be wider than men’s, so their growth is slower.

-In addition, there can also be variations for the same-sex depending on things like ethnicity or health status – for instance, if you have thyroid problems, then your nails will probably grow more quickly.
+In addition, there can also be variations for the same sex depending on things like ethnicity or health status – for instance, if you have thyroid problems, your nails will probably grow more quickly.

 Is nail growth a sign of good health?

 Healthy nails can grow long and strong.
 If your nails have started to thin, this could be a sign of some health problems such as diabetes or iron deficiency.